-- Scrubs may be worn in designated clinical areas and during specific rotations (e.g., surgery). - Ensure scrubs are clean, well-fitting, and in good condition.
+- Scrubs may be worn instead of business attire during lecture classes and during specific rotations (e.g., surgery). - Scrubs are expected to be worn to all lab courses during the didactic year. - Ensure scrubs are clean, well-fitting, and in good condition.